Ingen10/opendaq-fw/doc/serial-protocol.rst

 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      21
 3       number of bytes     2
 4,5     period              100:65535       Period (microseconds)
 ======= =================== ==============  ====================================================

 **Response**: Same as command.

-STREAM_START
+STREAMSTART
 ------------
 Start an automated measurement.